 If you will need to go to a pet friendly shelter during an evacuation, make sure you have the following items ready to go for your pet: a leash and collar, a crate, a two-week supply of food and water, your pets’ vaccination records and a current rabies vaccination tag, medications, and written instructions for feeding and administering medication.
 If your favorite four-legged friend is feline, be sure you bring kitty-litter and an appropriate container, too.

-Not all communities offer pet friendly emergency/evacuation shelters.
-To find out if there is a pet friendly shelter in your area, contact your county emergency management office or local animal shelter
+Please note: Not all communities offer pet friendly emergency/evacuation shelters.
+To find out if there is a pet friendly shelter in your area, contact your county emergency management office or local animal shelter.

 American Kennel Club (AKC) – Create an Emergency Evacuation Plan for You and Your Dog

 Pet disaster preparedness means incorporating your dog and other pets into your evacuation plan so you’re prepared to meet their needs and keep them free from harm.

 American Kennel Club (AKC) – Emergency Preparedness: The Essential Guide for Dog Owners